-Before the Bell: U.S. futures up ahead of key inflation data, TSX futures lower
+Before the Bell: U.S. futures fall sharply after faster-than-expected rise in inflation, TSX futures lower

 Currencies and bonds

-The Canadian dollar was up slightly, just below the 80-US-cent level.
+The Canadian dollar fell slighlty after the U.S. inflation data was released, and remained just below the 80-US-cent level.

 In addition to inflation data from the U.S., January's Teranet Home Price Index could have an impact on the dollar, said Elsa Lignos, global head of FX Strategy at RBC Capital Markets.